Alpinisme conseils pour débuter

 Martial Carbonnaux during the ascent of the Strahlhorn (4190m) in December 2021 and in the Aravis

-Find out and organize your trip
+Gather information and organize your climb

 Among the tools to know:

-• Hut booking apps like Hut Reservation
+• Hut reservation apps like Hut Reservation

 Some essentials

-Earplugs for the night in the shelter
+Earplugs for sleeping in the hut

-Compeed, Doliprane, waterproof zip bag
+Compeed, doliprane, waterproof zip bag

-Candy or dried fruit for when you're feeling down
+Candy or dried fruit for energy slumps

-Anticipation: the key to serenity
+Anticipation: the key to peace of mind

-• Anticipate your physical preparation
+• Plan your physical preparation in advance

 • Plan schedules with margin

-• Anticipate group fatigue, withdrawal, escape routes
+• Anticipate group fatigue, retreat, escape routes

 What is a crux in mountaineering?